Autism (ASD) Assessment & Multisensory Learning Support in Belfield

 Within our learning spaces, we offer a multitude of engaging hands-on materials that go beyond conventional paper and pen activities.
 We are cognizant of the stress that schooling can impose on students with learning difficulties and disabilities.
 At Neurosensory, our approach is designed to remove the fear of failure and cultivate a positive mindset.
 We acknowledge the limitations of concentration and advocate for short breaks accompanied by movement to rejuvenate the mind.
 By fostering interactivity and creativity in our lessons, we facilitate improved retention of skills and information for our students.

-Embracing Online Platforms for Therapy/Tutoring and Learning Support
+Convenient Online Options for Therapy/Tutoring and Learning Support

 Adult autism assessment Belfield

-Diagnosing autism may present challenges as there is no specific medical test available.
+Autism diagnosis can be a complex process, as there is no single medical test available for conclusive determination.
 Instead, diagnosis is based on the observation of behavioural symptoms.
-Many individuals with autism mask their symptoms in order to conform to societal expectations.
-This is especially true for girls and women, who often go undiagnosed and untreated due to their adeptness at masking.
+Many individuals with autism intentionally conceal their symptoms as they attempt to conform to societal expectations.
+This tendency is especially prevalent among girls and women, often leading to later diagnosis and intervention.

-At Neurosensory, we offer screening assessments and facilitate referrals to psychologists, paediatricians, and psychiatrists if there is a possibility of an autism diagnosis.
-Some of the assessments we utilise as guidance include the Test of Pragmatic Language (TOPL2) and the Social Responsiveness Scale (SRS).
-Additionally, other professionals may employ assessments such as ADOS-2.
-It is worth noting that new assessments are being developed to address the limitations of older ones, as they may not effectively diagnose individuals who are ‘highly functioning’ but face significant challenges due to masking symptoms.
+Neurosensory provides screening assessments and can make referrals to psychologists, paediatricians, and psychiatrists if there is a potential autism diagnosis.
+As a guide, we employ assessments such as the Test of Pragmatic Language (TOPL2) and the Social Responsiveness Scale (SRS).
+Other professionals may utilise assessments like ADOS-2.
+It is important to note that new assessments are being developed to account for the fact that some of the older assessments may not identify individuals who are ‘highly functioning’ yet face considerable obstacles in their lives due to masking symptoms.

 We stress that we cannot formally diagnose people, but we can refer them to someone who can if our assessment reveals a possible diagnosis.